Get all vaccines on time.

 The chickenpox vaccine is the best way to protect against chickenpox and its complications.

-About 3 out of 20 children may get chickenpox even after being immunized.
-This illness will be much milder than if they had not been immunized.
+Although rare, some people may get chickenpox even after being immunized; however the illness will be much milder than if they had not been immunized.

 When you get your child immunized, you help protect others as well.